 What Causes A Heat Wave?

-A heat wave occurs when a system of high atmospheric pressure moves into an area.
+A heatwave occurs when a system of high atmospheric pressure moves into an area and lasts two or more days.
 In such a high-pressure system, air from upper levels of our atmosphere is pulled toward the ground, where it becomes compressed and increases in temperature.

 Heat Waves Can Be Deadly